Trottie True

-Trottie True is a 1949 British musical comedy film directed by Brian Desmond Hurst and starring Jean Kent, James Donald and Hugh Sinclair.
-It was known as The Gay Lady in the US, and is a rare British Technicolor film of the period.
+Trottie True (U.S. title: The Gay Lady) is a 1949 British musical comedy film directed by Brian Desmond Hurst and starring Jean Kent, James Donald and Hugh Sinclair.
+It is a rare British Technicolor film of the period.

 Premise

 Trottie True is a Gaiety Girl of the 1890s who, following a brief romance with a balloonist, marries Lord Digby Landon, becoming Duchess of Wellwater when he succeeds to the dukedom.
 Her music hall background delights the staff, but does not, at first, please her aristocratic in-laws.
 But after complimenting Trottie upon doing what she likes, rather than obeying convention, Lady Drinkwater calls her a "true aristocrat".

 Digby agrees to lunch with the Marquess of Maidenhead at Romanoff's, and to be the escort of Ruby Rubato (another chorus girl), merely so the married Marquess can philander with another.
 But Trottie is also dining there, with an old beau, having invited him after they innocently met in Hyde Park, London, after years of separation.
 Upon seeing each other, Digby and Trottie both believe they have discovered the other in an assignation, as the Marquess has failed to arrive, leaving Digby and Rubato alone.

 The film is set as Trottie looks back over her past, whilst staring out of a window at a wedding, and pondering her future.